MartinPaulo/ResOsTrainTheTrainer/README.md

 ## Afterwards...

+* If needed, send out a reminder email about the post day survey...
 * Collate the feedback.
 Is any of it actionable?
 * Remove users from a shared tenancy (if you had to add any)